Beginners Guide to Telescopes

 SKY: The night sky is, obviously, at the heart of the celestial viewing experience.
 What is not so obvious perhaps, is the importance of familiarising yourself with it if you are going to purchase some equipment and want to extract maximum enjoyment from it.
 To this end, combine naked eye/binocular observation with the procurement of an introductory book to the night sky or some star charts.
 Thus equipped, your telescope will deliver far more pleasure; principally because you will be able to find what you are looking for.

-CONSISTENCY: Select a telescope you will use consistently, not once in a “blue moon” (excuse the pun).
+CONSISTENCY: Beginners guide to telescopes – Select a telescope you will use consistently, not once in a “blue moon” (excuse the pun).
 This means taking on board the various S.C.O.P.E guidelines, particularly economics and portability.
 Remember, you will see more of the universe with a smaller, low cost ‘scope than a 16 inch giant if you use it more often.

 OPTICS: At the heart of the viewing experience, there are a couple of simple pointers with regard to telescope optics: